pinnacle-comp/lua-reference/classes/Window.md

 <div class="language-lua"><pre><code>function Window.begin_resize(button: <a href="/lua-reference/enums/MouseButton">MouseButton</a>)</code></pre></div>

-Begin resizing this window using the specified mouse button.
+Begins resizing this window using the specified mouse button.

 The button must be pressed at the time this method is called.
 If the button is lifted, the resize will end.